yuanzero/LatticeSensor/README.md

 Two main scenes are included in the project: CUBE_Color and HandVisualizer.
 The CUBE_Color scene facilitates color changes based on sensor values, while the HandVisualizer scene is used for controlling the robot hand.

+For the hololens 2, we used the Holographic Remoting Player to project the virtual unity sence to the AR glass.

 Key components of the project include:

 - Server: Responsible for communication with the robot arm via IP.